[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 Is my website the problem, or my whole digital footprint?

-The reason breadth matters so much: the engines do not all read the same web.
+The reason breadth matters so much: the engines don't all read the same web.
 One analysis of 680 million AI citations found each engine favoring a different reading list: Wikipedia dominates ChatGPT's top sources, Reddit and YouTube dominate Google's AI answers, and Reddit alone is nearly half of Perplexity's top-ten citation share.
 Being present in one engine's slice says little about the next one, so a business confirmed in many places gets found by more of them.

-The quick way to think about it
+The quick way to think about it:

 • Website problems cap what any engine can extract: vague copy, no clear answers, unreadable structure.